VSCodeVim/Vim/README.md

 ### VSCodeVim-specific settings

 #### startInInsertMode
 * Have VSCodeVim start in Insert Mode rather than Normal Mode.
 * We would be remiss in our duties as Vim users not to say that you should really be staying in Normal mode as much as you can, but hey, who are we to stop you?

 #### overrideCopy
 * Override VSCode's copy command with our own, which works correctly with VSCodeVim.
 * If cmd-c or ctrl-c is giving you issues, set this to false and complain at https://github.com/Microsoft/vscode/issues/217.
 * Type: Boolean (Default: `true`)

 #### useSystemClipboard
 * Enable yanking to the system clipboard by default
 * Type: Boolean (Default: `false`)

 #### searchHighlightColor
 * Set the color of search highlights.
 * Type: Color String (Default: `rgba(150, 150, 150, 0.3)`)

 #### useSolidBlockCursor
 * Use a non-blinking block cursor
 * Type: Boolean (Default: `false`)

 ### Status bar settings

+Almost like vim-airline in VSCode!

 #### statusBarColorControl
 * Control status bar color based on current mode
 * Type: Boolean (Default: `false`)

 Once this is set, you need to set statusBarColors as well with these exact strings for modenames.
 The colors can be adjusted to suit the user.

 ```json
     "vim.statusBarColorControl": true,